 A nice luxury after camping

-Elegant and traditional, the Dhow Palace had plain whitewashed walls juxtaposed with rich red floors, square black and white tiles, dark wooden beams and staircases, chandeliers, Persian rugs and Masaai paintings and Islamic antiques.
+Elegant and traditional, the Dhow Palace had plain whitewashed walls juxtaposed with rich red floors, square black and white tiles, dark wooden beams and staircases, chandeliers, Persian rugs, Masaai paintings and Islamic antiques.

 It had the feel of a wealthy nineteenth-century African merchant’s house.
-It was five stories, with an open rooftop lookout, and a central open-air courtyard hiding a tiled square swimming pool.
+It was five stories, with an open rooftop that looked put over the whole city, and a central open-air courtyard hiding a tiled square swimming pool.

 All five stories of hotel rooms overlooked the courtyard, each one boasting a timber balcony, red, yellow and blue stained glass windows and unique Persian-style door arches.
 In the middle of the day the sun would beam directly down onto the pool, but mostly, it was hidden in shade.